Anton Sikharulidze: Political career

 In 2006, he became a member of the political party United Russia.
 In 2007, he was elected to the Legislative Assembly of Saint Petersburg.
 On 2 December 2007, he was elected to the State Duma.
 He is the Chairman of the State Duma Committee for Physical Culture and Sport.

 In 2010, he registered as a candidate for the presidency of the Figure Skating Federation of Russia, but withdrew after the constitution was altered, stating that the changes left the president as nothing more than a figurehead.
 In 2023, following the death of the incumbent president Aleksandr Gorshkov, Sikharulidze became the acting president.
-On February 2025 he was elected as president.
+In February 2025 he was elected as president.

 Personal life

 Sikharulidze and Berezhnaya had an on-and-off romantic relationship between 1996 and 2002; they remain close friends.
 In August 2010, Sikharulidze became the godfather to Berezhnaya's son.
 He was married to Yana Lebedeva from 2011 to 2013.

 With his partner, Viktoria, he has a son, Georgiy, born on 24 March 2014 near Moscow.